gevro/five-dollar-genome-analysis-pipeline/README.md

 # five-dollar-genome-analysis-pipeline
 Workflows used for germline short variant discovery in WGS data

+#Modified by Gilad Evrony to include MarkIlluminaAdapters step and Terra compatibility.

 ### germline_single_sample_workflow :
 This WDL pipeline implements data pre-processing and initial variant calling (GVCF generation) according to the GATK Best Practices (June 2016) for germline SNP and